cbortoluzzi/ROHs/README.md

 # How do I cite it?
 If you use our scripts in your research, please cite the following papers:

-Bortoluzzi et al. "The type of bottleneck matters: insights into the deleterious variation landscape of small managed populations".
-Evolutionary Applications (2019)
+Bortoluzzi et al. (2020).
+The type of bottleneck matters: Insights into the deleterious variation landscape of small managed populations.
+Evolutionary applications, 13(2), 330-341.

-Bosse et al. "Regions of homozygosity in the porcine genome: consequence of demography and the recombination landscape".
-Plos Genetics (2012)
+Bosse et al. (2012).
+Regions of homozygosity in the porcine genome: consequence of demography and the recombination landscape.
+PLoS genetics, 8(11).

 # Requirements
 Python +3.6